bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 Transactions and block information are serialised for three main purposes:

- 1. Transmision across the peer-to-peer network;
+ 1. Transmission across the peer-to-peer network;

  2. Storage of the blockchain on disk; and